 "But dad may indeed have kept them there longer than I think and may have added to their number before building his ranch.
 I cannot say.
 My understanding is that Mr Sheen had only that one pen ready for mink and they certainly didn't put any more in it.
 I have a vague picture of pens behind our barn when I was very young, but, of course, they could mean anything.
 The question is open for a discussion.

 "Certainly dad had more than one pair of mink when he built his ranch and he must have kept them somewhere.

 "However it was, dad decided to go into the mink business for himself.
 Running ads in hunting and trapping magazines, he soon built up his stock.
 From the very first he was lucky.

-"Mink do not like fat meat, in fact I do not think they will eat fat.
-Any kind of birds make splendid food for a change.
+"Mink do not like fat meat, in fact, I do not think they will eat fat.
+Any kind of birds makes splendid food for a change.

-"My mink house is 70 feet long, 9 feet high in front, 6 feet high in rear and 8 feet wide; rough boarded with good boards all covered with good english felt paper and shingled.
-The floor is double boarded, with two ply english felt paper between.
+"My mink house is 70 feet long, 9 feet high in front, 6 feet high in the rear and 8 feet wide; rough boarded with good boards all covered with good English felt paper and shingled.
+The floor is double boarded, with two-ply English felt paper between.